GSA/USSM/_pages/performance-management.md

                     The Tiered Shared Services Performance Management Framework – Enterprise View was designed to illustrate the relationship between each major stakeholder group responsible for monitoring and improving performance across the shared services ecosystem.
 Key to this framework is obtaining buy-in from each tier and maintaining ongoing communication to ensure strategic and performance alignment, ongoing performance reporting, and identification of performance improvement opportunities.
 As shown on the right side of the graphic below, the governance structure for tracking performance of the shared services ecosystem is designed to always keep the customer agency in mind.
                 </p>
                 <h3 class="pm-heading">Customer Agency Performance</h3>
-                <p>The Shared Services Performance Management Framework is designed to demonstrate the QSMOs' positive impact and improved performance that customer agencies across government receive through adoption of a QSMO solution.</p>
+                <p>The Performance Management Framework is designed to demonstrate the positive impact and improved performance that customer agencies across government receive through service adoption and implementation.</p>
                 <p>These benefits include but are not limited to:</p>
                 <ul>
                     <li>Improved service delivery and performance</li>